Saying 'Yes' to The Fool Tarot Card: When the Impossible Becomes the Inevitable

 The Fool can certainly show up when we’re about to make a major life change, like a new job, a trip, or starting a family.
 It can also show up moment-to-moment in each day.

-If we attune ourselves to listening for daily whispers from The Fool, the less resistant we’ll be when it comes time to take the bigger leaps.
+If we attune ourselves to listening to daily whispers from The Fool, the more prepared we’ll be when it's time for the bigger leap.

 The call towards The Fool usually happens long before we answer it, but we get stuck in thoughts and worries.
 Most of us are constantly attempting to control our external realities.
 The ego’s core belief says, “If I plan and act the right way, if I maintain control, I’ll be safe and happy.”

-Of course, the truth is that we can’t actually control or predict anything.
-Not how other people will behave, not COVID, not even what our own next thought or desire will be!
+Of course, the truth is that we can’t control or predict anything.
+Not how other people will behave, not the stock market, not even what our next thought or desire will be!

 The voice of our highest selves is always sharing, we’re just not always ready to listen.

-In my own journey, I took a Fool’s leap when I changed my career from being a software sales executive to Tarot reader.
+I followed The Fool into the unknown when I changed my career from being a software sales executive to a Tarot reader.

 Slowly, as I worked with the cards, I began practicing my listening skills with Spirit.
-The more I listened to my inner-truth, the less time I spent arguing with my feelings.
-I stopped saying to myself, “just shut up and be happy with what you’re supposed to be doing” and I started to follow the voice of imagination as peace that simply said, “oh neat!
-What could this be?”
+The more I listened to my inner truth, the less time I spent arguing with my feelings.
+I stopped saying to myself, “just shut up and be happy with what you’re supposed to be doing,” and I started to follow the quiet voice of imagination and peace that simply said, ‘Oh neat!
+What could this be?

 And still, it wasn’t until COVID hit and made it impossible for me to pursue my plan B that I took the leap and said yes to Sea Tarot.